What kind of light can pierce a world shrouded in conformity?

 “You’re not like the others.
 I’ve seen a few; I know.
 When I talk, you look at me.
 When I said something about the moon, you looked at the moon, last night.
 The others would never do that.
 The others would walk off and leave me talking.
 Or threaten me.
 No one has time any more for anyone else.
 You’re one of the few who put up with me.
 That’s why I think it’s so strange you’re a fireman, it just doesn’t seem right for you, somehow.”

-~Ray Bradbury, Fahrenheit 451, (Character: Clarisse McClellan), Theme: Connection, Part 1: The Hearth and the Salamander, Page 21
+(Character: Clarisse McClellan, Theme: Connection, Part 1: The Hearth and the Salamander, Page 21)

-Clarisse’s recognition of Montag’s attentiveness fosters a rare human connection in a detached society.
+Clarisse’s recognition of Montag’s attentiveness fosters a rare human connection in a society that is otherwise detached.

 “‘Why is it,’ he said, one time, at the subway entrance, ‘I feel I’ve known you so many years?’
 ‘Because I like you,’ she said, ‘and I don’t want anything from you.’”

-~Ray Bradbury, Fahrenheit 451, (Characters: Guy Montag and Clarisse McClellan), Theme: Authenticity, Part 1: The Hearth and the Salamander, Page 26
+(Characters: Guy Montag and Clarisse McClellan, Theme: Authenticity, Part 1: The Hearth and the Salamander, Page 26)

 Clarisse’s selfless affection deepens Montag’s sense of trust and belonging.